braxtonj/pylogprim/CONTRIBUTING.md

 ## Dev

 It's a simple code base, but setting the environment variable PYLOGPRRIM_DEV to just exist will output dev logs to the Python logger/stdout.
-Also setting the environment key LOGDNA_API_KEY will route dev logs to your LogDNA account as well.
+Also setting the environment key LOGDNA_API_KEY will additionally route dev logs to your LogDNA account.

 ## Testing